 It

-really was worth the effort to be inside such an historic venue.
+really was worth the effort to be inside such an iconic venue, which is often overlooked.
 A shale

 running track surrounded the pitch.
-There open terracing at the far end and
+There was open terracing at the far end and

 down the far side, with just a gap behind the goal for access.